RafaGomezGuillen/whatsapp-ai-assistant/README.md

 # WhatsApp GPT Bot

-A fun project I decided to create instead of working.
-This bot integrates GPT functionality with WhatsApp, allowing for various interactive features.
+Random crap I decided to create instead of living life.
+This bot integrates GPT functionality with WhatsApp, allowing for various features.

 ## Features